Limits on heavy neutral leptons, $Z'$ bosons and majorons from high-energy supernova neutrinos: Secondary neutrino fluxes by decays of light particles

 where $\theta$ is the emitted angle of $\nu_\alpha$ in the rest frame of $\chi$, $\tau = \Gamma_\chi^{-1}$ the lifetime of $\chi$ in the rest frame, ${\rm Br}_{\nu_\alpha}$ denotes the branching ratio for a decay process, and $\bar{N}_{\nu_\alpha}$ is the total number of the emitted $\nu_\alpha$ by a $\chi$ decay. ${\rm Br}_{\nu_\alpha}\bar{N}_\nu/(\tau\gamma)\exp(-t_D/(\tau\gamma))$ is the production rate for $\nu_\alpha$ per time, i.e., $(dN_{\chi}/dt_D)/N_{\chi}(t_D=0)$. $dN_\chi/dE_\chi(t_D=0)$ is given by eq.~(\ref{Spectrumchi}). $f(\omega_\nu,\cos\theta)$ is a distribution function for $\omega_\nu$ and $\theta$ by a $\chi$ decay, normalized to be 1.

-Neutrinos by the $\chi$ decays are emitted at an angle relative to the $\chi$ momentum.
-Then they travel a distance until they arrive at Earth, which is longer than the travel distance of the standard SN neutrinos.
+If $\chi$'s travel in a different direction of Earth and neutrinos are emitted by the $\chi$ decays with an angle relative to the $\chi$ momentum, the produced neutrinos can travel a triangle distance to Earth, which is longer than the travel distance of the standard SN neutrinos.
 The time delay between neutrinos by the $\chi$ decays and the standard ones arriving at Earth is \cite{Mastrototaro:2019vug}

 where the time delay is suppressed by the Lorentz boost factor, $\gamma$.
 If $t_{\rm delay}$ is longer than the data-taking time in neutrino telescopes, the neutrinos by the light particle decays cannot be observed.
 We take into account this by modifying